Review · Weight Loss

 Frequently asked questions

-- Yes.
-You pay $18 and get a real digital guide right away.
+No. You pay $18 and get a real digital guide right away through ClickBank, a known payment processor.
 It is a simple 29-day plan built around water, fiber, and gentle core moves.
-It helps you feel less bloated, though it is not a medical fat-loss program.
+It is not a medical program, and the sales page over-promises, but you do get what you paid for.

-- How much does Deep Belly Detox really cost with upsells?
+How much does Deep Belly Detox cost with upsells?

-- The core plan is $18, paid once.
+The core plan is $18, paid once.
 The sales page may offer add-on guides after you buy.
 You can skip every add-on and still get the full 29-day plan.
-Refund: 60 days, ClickBank-honored.